-Today I visit Church Street Antique Market located at 1115 Elm St SE Covington, GA.
-That's where I met Joan and Ann "the ladies of the market" that's what their customers and vendors refer to them as.
+I visited Church Street Antique Market, located at 1115 Elm Street SE, Covington, where I met Joan and Ann, “the ladies of the market.”
+That’s how their customers and vendors refer to them.

-Today the building is filled with keepsakes which includes a museum.
-Yes a museum!
-Nestled in the back of the market you can get a rare glimpse of items used in "The Dukes of Hazard" and "In the Heat of the Night" both major television series that used Newton County as their backdrop.
+Today, the building is filled with keepsakes, which include a museum.
+Yes, a museum!
+Nestled in the back of the market, you can get a rare glimpse of items used in “The Dukes of Hazard” and “In the Heat of the Night”— both major TV series that used Newton County as their backdrop for filming.

-I never grow tired of looking through items from a time long ago from old metal lunch boxes of the 70's to a great grandmother's pie safe built in the 1950's.
-If you're looking to spend a little time in town this week come out to Church Street Antique Market say hello to Joan and Ann and take a stroll back in time.
+I never grow tired of looking through items from a time long ago, from old metal lunch boxes of the 70s, to a great-grandmother’s pie safe built in the 1950s.